SELF-Technology/self-chain-public/SECURITY.md

 ## Open Source Model

-SELF follows a selective open source model inspired by Signal's approach to security:
+SELF follows a selective open source model inspired by Signal's approach to security.
+The SELF Chain project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ### What We Keep Open Source
 - **Core Protocol**: The fundamental blockchain and network protocols